Littoral Rainforest and Coastal Vine Thickets of Eastern Australia Ecological Community

 The main threats to this community include clearing for coastal, industrial and agricultural development.
 Visitor disturbance, fire, weeds and the effect of fragmentation are also contributing conservation concerns.
 Natural disturbances, such as storms and cyclones can impact this vegetation and with the potential increases in frequency and intensity associated with climate change, these disturbances may become more significant..

-Transformer weeds are a subset of invasive plants (only 10%) that change the character, condition, form or nature of a natural ecosystem over a substantial area.
+Transformer weeds are a subset of invasive plants (only ten percent) that change the character, condition, form or nature of a natural ecosystem over a substantial area.
 Within the Mackay-Whitsunday region, Rubber vine (Cryptostegia grandiflora), Lantana (Lantana camara), Guinea grass (Megathyrsus maximus) and corky passion-flower (Passiflora suberosa) are all considered transformer weeds.
 These weeds often form mono-specific (single species) stands and in some cases (e.g. Lantana) may increase threats form other sources such as fire.

 - Habitat destruction and fragmentation for coastal development agricultural or industrial purposes